American English Coonhound: Temperament

-English Coonhounds require regular exercise to keep in prime condition, but are generally mellow when not on the prey's tail.
+English Coonhounds require regular exercise to keep in prime condition but are generally mellow when not on the prey's tail.
 English Coonhounds usually make good house pets.
-However, they have a high prey drive and will go after small animals unless time is taken to train them otherwise.
-Because of this, they are not usually recommended for households with small pets unless they have been raised around small animals.
+They have a high prey drive and will chase small animals, including other pets (e.g., cats), unless trained otherwise.
+Because of this, they are not always recommended for households with small pets unless they have been raised around small animals.
 They are generally good with children and tend to be very loyal dogs that are eager to please their owners.
-Like most puppies, younger English Coonhounds can be quite inquisitive and destructive; therefore, obedience training early on is highly recommended, as is providing them with plenty of attention and exercise.
-As they are known to bark when caged, crate training from a young age is strongly recommended, as well.
+Like most puppies, younger English Coonhounds can be quite inquisitive and destructive and obedience training early is highly recommended, as is providing them with plenty of attention and exercise.

 Like all coonhounds, English Coonhounds are generally good-natured and very sociable dogs.
-Skittishness or aggression is considered a defect, according to UKC breed standards.
-They are strong-willed, if not downright stubborn, and require more patience in training than other breeds.
-English Coonhounds are incessant nesters and should be avoided by people who do not wish to have dogs on their furniture.
+Skittishness or aggression is considered a defect according to UKC breed standards.
 They make excellent family pets, as they have been bred to coexist amiably within a pack, as well as to be efficient hunters.
 English Coonhounds also make adequate watch dogs, as their vocalizations are characterized by melodious, drawn-out bawls and short, explosive chops typical of hound-type dogs.

 Hunting

-The breed has proven popular with coon hunters and has a powerful nose which enables it to track both small and large game, including raccoons, cougars and bears.
-One of the types of hunting that the breed is used for is treeing, where the dogs are used to force climbing animals up into trees, where they can be cornered and shot by hunters.
+The breed has proven popular with coon hunters and has a powerful nose which enables it to track both small and large game, including raccoons, cougars, and bears.
+One of the types of hunting that the breed is used for is treeing, in which the dogs are used to force climbing animals up into trees where they can be cornered and shot by hunters.

 While known for their ability in this type of hunting, they can lose their ability to pace themselves and, on occasion, stand their ground when they believe that they have chased their prey up a tree, even if they have not.
 They can have a one-track mind while hunting and tune everything else out, including commands.
 Against cougars and bears, they can keep the larger game in position until the hunters arrive.
 They have become a favored breed in coon hunting.

 Health

 English Coonhounds can be prone to overheating while on coon hunts during the summer months in the Southern United States.
 Breeders who specialize in this breed screen their potential pairs for hip and elbow dysplasia, as well as any eye disorders.
 Like any other floppy-eared dog breed, the English Coonhound should have its ears checked frequently to ensure minimal wax and debris buildup.
-Owners should also learn the symptoms of bloat, as their large size and deep chest makes them susceptible to this sometimes life-threatening disease.
+Their large size and deep chest also makes them susceptible to bloat, a sometimes life-threatening disease.